 The standard entry requirement is the minimum of a BSc (Honours) degree at a 2:1 classification or equivalent.
 Students with lower academic achievements with relevant experience (such as farming, property or countryside management) may be considered for admission.

 Applicants are encouraged to attend an Open Day prior to applying for this course.

 Months of entry

 If you are looking to fast-track your way to a career as a Chartered Surveyor, look no further.
-This course, developed in partnership with the Royal Institution of Chartered Surveyors (RICS), is highly regarded by the industry where our graduates go on to secure roles with national, regional and international firms, as well as in private and public property.
+This course, developed in partnership with the Royal Institution of Chartered Surveyors (RICS), is highly regarded by the industry where our graduates go on to secure roles with national, regional and international firms, as well as for private and public property owners.